jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **mult**:
         - Type: Number [Item]
         - Default: 1
         - Description: Multiplier.
 A constant value by which the sink strength will be multiplied during simulation.
-With this feature you could define a source/sink element having a source strength per unit area then use the multiplier as the area of the zone for each source/sink that uses the per unit area source/sink element.
+With this feature you could define a source/sink element having a source strength per unit area then use the multiplier as the area of the zone for each source/sink that uses the per unit area source/sink element (e.g., the leakage area per area model).
+Right-click the component and select *Multiplier = Surface area* for the multiplier.
+The multiplier will be set up as the area of the associated surface.
  - **Outputs**:
     - **sink**:
         - Type: Sink [Item]